 Article 15 of the Council's Constitution makes provision for the regular review of the Constitution by the Monitoring Officer.
-During 2017/18 the training policy for councillors was reviewed and work was commenced on a number of other areas that will be delivered in 2018/19.
-The key focus of the next review due in 2018/19 is producing a revised set of Financial Procedure Rules, reviewing the Responsibility for Functions and Proper Officer Appointments, improving transparency and accessibility reflecting changes to the Council's organisational structure and the collation of changes made by decision making bodies such as Cabinet or Council during the course of the previous year.
+During 2018/19 the financial procedure rules were reviewed, the Responsibility for Functions and Proper Officer Appointments was reviewed and work was commenced on a number of other areas following organisational structure changes that came into effect on 1 January 2019.
+The key focus of the next review due in 2019/20 is reviewing the scheme of delegations, improving transparency and accessibility reflecting changes to the Council's organisational structure and the collation of changes made by decision making bodies such as Cabinet or Council during the course of the previous year.